Allergy & Asthma Treatment in Central Illinois

 This approach is often part of an individual’s emergency self-treatment plan for acute attacks such as for acute tongue swelling or anaphylaxis that can result from insect bites.

 By administering an allergen via subcutaneous injection (beneath the skin) at regular intervals over a period of time an allergist/immunologist can help desensitize a patient’s reaction to single or multiple allergens.
 Each allergy shot contains just enough of a specific allergen or allergens to stimulate your immune system, but not enough to cause a full allergic reaction.
-Over time, the dose of allergens is increased as your body builds up a tolerance to the allergens, which results in your allergy symptoms to diminish or completely resolve.
+Over time, the dose of allergens is increased as your body builds up a tolerance to the allergens, which results in your allergy symptoms diminishing or completely resolve.

 Immunotherapy may be a good treatment choice if:

 - Allergy medications alone don’t control your symptoms well and you can’t easily avoid the things that cause your allergic reactions

 - The allergy medications you take to interact with other medications to cause side effects

 - You would like to reduce your long-term dependence and use of allergy medications